zenyuk/fc-retrieval/docs/docs/reputation.md

 Client - Retrieval Gateway Establishment Challenge / Client - Retrieval Gateway Establishment Response | Receive request and respond.
 Note that -1 reputation in conjunction with an initial reputation of 10 means that a Retrieval Client could call this function 10 times prior to funding a payment channel before they would be banned. | -1
 On-chain payment into payment channel | On-chain deposit detected. | +1000 Standard Discovery Request / Standard Discovery Response | Response with one or more CID Offers.
 Initial payment and final payment made. | +10
- | Response with no CID Offers.
-Initial payment payment made. | +1
- | Response with one or more CID Offers.
+-|\sResponse with no CID Offers.
+Initial payment payment made. | +1 -|\sResponse with one or more CID Offers.
 Response message sent after one second prior to TTL expiry.
 Initial payment payment made. | +1
- | Response with one or more CID Offers.
+-|\sResponse with one or more CID Offers.
 Response message sent prior to one second prior to TTL expiry.
 Initial payment payment made but final payment not paid. | -100
 DHT Discovery Request / DHT Discovery Response | Response with one or more CID Offers from one or more Gateways.
 Initial payment and final payment made. | +10
- | Response with no CID Offers.
-Initial payment made. | +1
- | Response with one or more CID Offers.
+-|\sResponse with no CID Offers.
+Initial payment made. | +1 -|\sResponse with one or more CID Offers.
 Response message sent after one second prior to TTL expiry.
 Initial payment payment made. | +1
- | Response with one or more CID Offers.
+-|\sResponse with one or more CID Offers.
 Response message sent prior to one second prior to TTL expiry.
 Initial payment payment made but final payments not paid. | -300
 Micro-payment for content via Gateway | Micro-payment paid for content via Gateway.
 Note that there will be many micro-payments during content retrieval. | +1
 Invalid message requiring Invalid Message | Sent in response to invalid message. | -10